dogweather/forkful/content/en/javascript/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?
-Parsing a date from a string allows programmers to convert textual date representations into JavaScript `Date` objects, facilitating date manipulations, comparisons, and formatting operations.
-This process is essential for handling user input, processing data from databases, or working with APIs that communicate dates in string formats.

 ## How to:
 JavaScript natively offers the `Date.parse()` method and the `Date` constructor to parse date strings.
 However, these approaches have limitations and inconsistencies across different browsers, especially with non-standard date formats.
 To address these issues, third-party libraries like `Moment.js` and `date-fns` are popular for their robustness and ease of use.